Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 On our recent one-week trip to Oman with our kids Sage (5) and Lavender (4), we decided to split our time in Muscat, the country’s capital, between two areas and hotels.
 For the first four nights, we stayed in a budget hotel on the beautiful Muttrah Corniche, where we could walk to famous attractions such as Muscat Fish Market, Muttrah Souq, and Riyam Park.

 For our final two nights, we decided to treat ourselves to a stay in a luxury hotel.
 We were spoiled for choices.
 Muscat abounds upscale, family-friendly resorts, mostly found along the city’s 70 kilometers of coastline.

 Admittedly there were several tempting options, but in the end we decided to stay at the Grand Hyatt.
 In this detailed Grand Hyatt Muscat review, I’m going to explain exactly why we chose this resort and what we enjoyed about our stay.

-To see prices or book a room, see the official Grand Hyatt Muscat website.
 Also feel free to read about further stops we made on the same trip after Oman, including Istanbul with kids, Amalfi Coast in Italy with kids, Kotor, Montenegro with kids, and Dubrovnik, with kids, Croatia with kids, Salzburg with kids, Innsbruck with kids, Vienna with kids, Bavaria with kids, Prague with kids, and Budapest with kids.